dart-lang/language/working/1426-extension-types/feature-specification.md

 *This treatment may appear to be unsound.
 However, it is in fact sound: Let `E` be a non-protected extension type with on-type `T`.
 This implies that `void Function(E)` is represented as `void Function(T)` at run-time.
-In other words, it is possible to have a variable of type `void Function(T)` that refers to a function object of type `void Function(E)`.
+In other words, it is possible to have a variable of type `void Function(E)` that refers to a function object of type `void Function(T)`.
 This seems to be a soundness violation because `T <: E` and not vice versa, statically.
 However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain